 Zoe Melvin (PhD student, Bangor University)

-Harry Skinner (MScRes student, Bangor University)
+Harry Olgun (MScRes student, Bangor University)

 Harry is studying the road ecology of the colobus.
 As one of the main roads on the island intersects the home range of multiple social groups in and around Jozani-Chwaka Bay National Park, colobus often get hit by vehicles as they cross that road.
 Harry's work aims to quantify the risk vehicles pose to the monkeys and identify the factors that drive group movements across the road.
 This research will serve to identify if any solutions might help reduce the risk to monkeys on the roads.